edadma/oql/README.md

 `<query>` is the OQL query string.

 `<handle result>` is your result array handling code.
-The `result` object will predictably by structured according to the query.
+The `result` object will be predictably structured according to the query.

 ### Database Description Language

 An "Entity-Relationship" style language is used to describe the database.
-Only the portions of the database the OQL is being applied to need to be described.
+Only the portions of the database for which OQL is being used need to be described.

 #### Syntax